 For a hosta with hypnotic bright-yellow foliage, look for H. ‘Sun Power’.
 At 24 to 28 inches tall and 36 inches wide, this selection flaunts its wavy oval leaves below pale-lavender flowers in mid-summer.
 You’ll want to put this specimen front and center where everyone can see it, preferably in nearly full sun to really bring out the leaf color.

 Another yellow-leaved hosta worth buying is H. ‘Fort Knox’.
 It grows to 24 inches tall and 44 to 48 inches wide and has radiant yellowish-gold leaves and a vase-shaped habit that gives it and elegant presence in the garden.
-‘Fort Knox’ looks lovely at the base of small trees or shrubs like rhododendrons and azaleas, especially when its lavenderd flowers bloom in mid-summer.
+‘Fort Knox’ looks lovely at the base of small trees or shrubs like rhododendrons and azaleas, especially when its lavender flowers bloom in midsummer.

 Now that you’ve been introduced to a few of the many yellow-leaved hostas available, I hope you will begin to experiment with them in your own garden, using the variations in shape, size, and color to create dramatic combinations.
 You may find that before long you, too, have become a hosta collector.